elaq/krakow-sightseeing/warsaw.md

 * [Częstochowa](https://en.wikipedia.org/wiki/Częstochowa) - my home town, city with an old monastery and nice [surroundings](https://en.wikipedia.org/wiki/Olsztyn_Castle_(Silesian_Voivodeship)), but this time please better go to Krakow instead! :-)

 * unfortunately there are no places worth visiting very close to Warsaw...
 The one worth a mention is [Żelazowa Wola](https://en.wikipedia.org/wiki/Żelazowa_Wola) with a very nice park.
-This is the place where Frederic Chopin was born, however, getting there from Warsaw with a publich transport would be terrible so I defeinitely don't recommend you going there.
+This is the place where Frederic Chopin was born, however, getting there from Warsaw with a publich transport would be terrible so I defeinitely don't recommend you to go there.

 ## Restaurants